Skip to main content

 • Vary exercise selection every 4-6 weeks to introduce novel stimuli.

 Consider integrating unilateral movements into your regimen.
 Exercises such as single-leg Romanian deadlifts or single-arm overhead presses challenge balance and proprioception, demanding greater cortical involvement and coordination.
 This adds a layer of complexity, refining the neural pathways responsible for movement control and spatial awareness.
-The deliberate focus required during these movements sharpens and attention.
+The deliberate focus required during these movements sharpens executive function and attention.

 Longevity’s Rhythmic Cadence